Welcome to today's edition of the Rush 24-7 podcast.

 North Korea?

-He thinks he can go to Iran and do the same thing.
+This guy, starting with Russia, he thinks he can go to Iran and do the same thing.

-He thinks all he has to do is walk over there, meet the tyrant of the day in Iran and say, hey, can't we reduce our nuclear warheads?
+He thinks all he has to do is walk over there, meet the tyrant of the day in Iran, and say, hey, can't we reduce our nuclear warheads?

 Why don't you get rid of your nukes?